 In early July 2011, The Shed was blessed by a visit by four of the best musos on the NSW far South Coast.
 Thanks to the respect Ken commands in the local musical fraternity, Andy O’Donnell, Dave Crowden and Garry Carson Jones dropped by for a jam.
-It was a great party!
-This was a very significant step forward for PBGB.
-The likes of Ken, Garry, Dave and Andy really lift the PBGB bar.
+It was a great party which really lifted the PBGB bar.

 We posted one song from the SuperSesh – listen to Garry singing his beautiful original composition ‘I Am’ in the Garry Carson Jones Project on the right of your screen.

 In mid 2011 Kevin Breeze started coming along.
 Kevin plays really solid bass, and fits into The Shed very nicely indeed.